Van long Nature reserves and the Delacour's Langur thieves

 Hospitality and comfort would describe our stay at Van Long Homestay, a family-run business.
 The garden pond residents included tadpoles of various kinds and some tiny crabs that appeared after dusk.
 Small flighty birds flit about the climbing melon vines and fruit trees.
 Tiny hidden surprises in the form of froggos could be found at nooks and crannies about the house.

 Van Long Nature Reserve could be reached by foot quickly due to the proximity of the homestay.
-The town itself was very undeveloped but thankfully, there is little traffic and none of that typical vietnamese vehicle chaos in the cities.
+The town itself was very undeveloped but thankfully, there is none of that typical vietnamese vehicle chaos in the cities.
 The air was thick with smoke and smog due to the prevalent burning of thrash and crops along the streets.

 With free bicycles from the homestay, we rode along the main street water banks to the nature reserve.
 Along the banks, we passed many fishing birds, fishing locals, and ducks.